flowerpot-network/delta/jobs.md

 network for decentralized code hosting and collaboration which aims to make open-source development more sustainable.

-We realize that finding candidates who meet all our criteria is difficult.
-However, we invest in people primarly, not technologies: if you are a seasoned distributed systems engineer but lack experience with Haskell, we can get you up to speed.
+We invest in people primarly, not technologies: if you are a seasoned distributed systems engineer but lack experience with Haskell, we can get you up to speed.